tpltnt/nannou/guide/src/getting_started/oF_to_nannou.md

 |ofApp::update()|event(_app: &App, _model: &mut Model, _event: Event)|handle events to change the state of the app  |
 |ofApp::draw()  |view(_app: &App, _model: &Model, _frame: Frame)     |draw the current state for display            |

+More details on how nannou works can be found in [Anatomy of a Nannou App](/basics/anatomy-of-a-nannou-app.md).